LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 	return []byte(tickHistoryMarketDepthViewOptions[d]), nil
 }
 ```
 The above code defines an array of strings called **tickHistoryMarketDepthViewOptions** which contains a string for each enumeration value.
-This array is used by the custom text marshaller of **TickHistoryMarketDepthViewOptions** type to convert an integer to a string while encoding to JSON object.
-For example, if the application sets the value of **TickHistoryMarketDepthViewOptions** type to **ViewOptionsNormalizedLL2Enum (4)**, when encoding JSON object, the custom text marshaller of this type will return a **"NormalizedLL2"** string which is the string at the fourth index in the array and this string will be used by the JSON marshaller for encoding, as shown below.
+This array is used by the custom text marshaller of **TickHistoryMarketDepthViewOptions** type to convert an integer to a string while marshaling.
+For example, if the application sets the value of **TickHistoryMarketDepthViewOptions** type to **ViewOptionsNormalizedLL2Enum (4)**, when marshaling, the custom text marshaller of this type will return a **"NormalizedLL2"** string which is the string at the fourth index in the array and this string will be used by the JSON marshaller, as shown below.

 ```
 "Condition":{